Hans Clausen

 Hans Clausen (born 2 July 1971) is a former international motorcycle speedway rider from Denmark.
-He earned 8 caps for the Denmark national speedway team.
+He earned eight caps for the Denmark national speedway team.

 Career

 Clausen rode in the British leagues for Peterborough Panthers, from 1993 to 1997 and again in 2002.

-He rode in 2001 Speedway Grand Prix of Denmark and 2001 Speedway World Cup.
-Clausen won Individual Speedway Danish Championship in 2001.
+Clausen rode in 2001 Speedway Grand Prix of Denmark and 2001 Speedway World Cup.
+He won Individual Speedway Danish Championship in 2001.

-Since 2006 Hans Clausen is the team manager and chief mechanic of Danish Renault Clio Cup team, DanAgro Racing.
+Since 2006, Clausen is the team manager and chief mechanic of Danish Renault Clio Cup team, DanAgro Racing.